Authentic Lessons for 21st Century Learning

 Move to slide 10 and reflect on all you have seen and done.
 Ask participants to share out what they feel Makerspaces look like, sound like, and feel like.

 Remind participants that this is all with low-cost/no-cost materials.
 Adding big ticket items can be exciting for teachers and students, but it is the mindset we create that makes the biggest impact.
-Display slide 11 and share that OETT has a grant program that can be used to expand Makerspaces and add more technology/robotics Share the OETT link with participants and either give them time to explore the site and ask questions or you can encourage them to explore it further on their own time. https://www.oett.org/grants/
+Display slide 11 and share that OETT has a grant program that can be used to expand Makerspaces and add more technology/robotics.
+Share the OETT link with participants and either give them time to explore the site and ask questions or encourage them to explore it further on their own time: https://www.oett.org/grants/

 Evaluate

 Move to slide 12.
 Participants can consider their comfort in using common Maker tools by engaging in a four corners activity.
 Explain that we are going to show our TEAM spirit in this activity by moving to the poster in the room that matches our experience with a variety of both high-and low-end maker tools.
 In this instance, TEAM stands for Try, Explore, Apply, Master.
-Display the Four Corners Posters around the room.
-Use slides 13-19 to gauge comfort with a variety of Maker tools.
-Remind participants that they are considering what they are:
+Display the Four Corners posters (attached) around the room.
+Use slides 13-19 to gauge participants comfort with a variety of Maker tools.
+Remind participants that they are considering what category they fit in as they look at the Maker tools displayed:

 1. Willing to Try